 - Pass 3 proficiencies with a “full pass” status.
 A “full pass” on any given standardized ACS exam is scoring in the 55 percentile or better.
 ACS exams are offered in analytical, biochemistry, inorganic, organic and physical chemistry.
-A non-ACS exam in structural and molecular biology is offered as well.
-Proficiencies are offered 4 times a year (August, November, February, April).
+A non-ACS exam in structural and molecular biology, and microbiology are offered as well.
+Qualifying exams are offered 4 times a year (August, November, February, April).

 Complete a minimum of 2 rotations and select a research advisor by the second semester.
 Your research advisor and therefore ultimately chair of your Ph.D. committee must be a tenure track faculty member of the department.
 Co-chairs are permitted.

 Take classes.
 You must have a minimum of 6 (3-credit) classes in which you earn a B or better to remain in good standing with the Graduate School.
 You will need to consult with your research advisor on specific classes that are most helpful for you.

 - A minimum of 4 members are required for the committee including the chair.
 A majority of faculty on your committee must be from the department.